ArmanAbbasi/cruddy-simple/README.md

 # cruddy-simple

 Generic CRUD Node application.
 Which takes configuration and provides CRUD on a database.
-AWS DynamoDB is supported out of the box but there is no reason why the database couldn't be relational (SQL), all that is required to support this is a wrapper around the database connection that implements the internal database interface [example](https://github.com/photobox/cruddy-simple/blob/master/src/persistence/inMemoryDb/index.js)
+AWS DynamoDB is supported out of the box but there is no reason why the database couldn't be relational (SQL), all that is required to support this is a wrapper around the database connection that implements the internal database interface.

 ## Features